 Skiathos to Skopelos Ferry

-- Frequency: Typically 1 ferry per day in winter, increasing to several ferries per day (5 daily) in summer.
+- Frequency: Typically 1 ferry per day in winter, increasing to multiple daily departures (5 per day) in summer.

 - Sailing days: Daily service.